Jaimilit/beyond-the-barbell/README.md

 * Page with information about the personal trainers
 * Page where user can view past competitions
 * Page where users can connect with other users
-* Receive email of confirmation of order history
 * Implement functionality to send monthly subscription newsletters based on site updates